The 12 Hallmarks of Aging in Dogs, Explained

 Safety First: Side Effects and When to Stop

-Safety is mostly about dose and the individual dog.
-The most common downside of excessive vitamin C intake is gastrointestinal upset, including diarrhea or softer stool.
-Some dogs also become picky if a supplement changes the taste of food.
-If your dog has a history of digestive sensitivity, start with a conservative amount and reassess after several days.
-If vomiting, persistent diarrhea, or lethargy appears, stop the supplement and call your veterinarian.
+Safety comes down to dose and the individual dog.
+The most common downside of excess vitamin C is gastrointestinal upset—diarrhea or softer stool—and some dogs turn picky if a supplement changes the taste of food.
+If your dog has a sensitive stomach, start low and reassess after several days; if vomiting, persistent diarrhea, or lethargy appears, stop and call your veterinarian.

 “The smartest supplement plan is rarely louder; it’s simply more coherent.”